pyamsoft/pstate-frequency/README.md

 Questions or issues should be either posted in the issue section of this
 repository, or directed by email to pyamsoft @ pyam.soft@gmail.com

+## Issues

+Check the issues page on GitHub for any notes about outstanding or existing
+issues.
+If you encounter a problem with pstate-frequency of which no such
+issue already exists please feel free to help the developer by creating an
+issue ticket.

 ## License

 GPL v2